oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 Hierarchical String
 :    string in the format &lt;component>{/&lt;component>}*.

+Issuing Party
+:    entity that releases a CSAF document, independent of its role according to the distribution system.
+It is usually the same one as described by the value of `$.document.publisher` in that CSAF document.

 Line
 :    contiguous sequence of characters, starting either at the beginning of an artifact or immediately after